UNA Staff Senate

 Section 5.
 E-Business: Items that are brought to the Staff Senate between regularly scheduled meetings which require immediate attention, or which do not require an assembly may be conducted through e-business.
 Any action requires a response from the majority of the Senate, and will allow forty-eight (48) hours for a response before the item is considered to be closed.

 ARTICLE V. OFFICERS

-A. At the February and March meetings, nominations will be accepted from the members for each office.
+A. At the April meeting, nominations will be accepted from the members for each office.
 Only current Senate members will be eligible for nomination to Vice-President.
 If the term of the Vice President expires, he/she may remain on the Senate for a fourth year to serve as President.
 All other positions will be filled by current senators.
 Nominations are not valid until the Senate member has received approval from his/her supervisor.

 C. An officer who transfers outside the area he/she was elected to represent, but who remains a staff employee, may exercise the option to serve out the remainder of his/her term of office, with full voting privileges, subject to Executive Committee approval.
 If an office is vacated, an election by majority vote to select a replacement to serve for the remainder of the term of office will be held at the next regularly-scheduled meeting.

 D. The Staff Senate President will be compensated with a stipend which will begin in November and run for six months.